Internal Combustion Locomotives

 FUN FACT: The red-and-silver livery this engine wears is arguably the most famous railroad paint scheme in history.
 It’s referred to was the “Warbonnet” color scheme, as it was modeled after a Native American chief’s headdress with trailing feathers.

 COMPARE ME WITH: Wisconsin Central 7525, an SD-45 freight locomotive built four years after Santa Fe 92.
 Under the hood, the two engines are nearly identical, with the same 20-cylinder prime mover and same motors.
 It’s primarily the body framing – and 92’s provision for a steam generator to heat passenger cars – that differentiates them.

-Click here to find out how you can help support efforts to restore and repaint Santa Fe 92.
+Click here to support the maintenance and repainting of Santa Fe 92.

 Builder: Electro Motive Division GM

 Year Built: 1967

 Width: 10ft 10in

 Description: Diesel-Electric (Ex 101 / ex 5992 / ex 5942 / nee 102)

 Condition: Complete / unrestored / operational